proninp/codewars-keys/docs/README.md

 Each kata is organized in a separate folder named by its slug and accompanied by a task description, a solution source code, and verification tests.
 All solutions were solved on [the official platform](https://www.codewars.com) and verified against the original test suite.

+<ins>For quick access</ins>, use the index table or search the repository by kata URL, name, or Id.

+**Note:** The source code is written in .NET 8 and may use language features that are incompatible with older versions.